 Educating for Global Competence

-The World Affairs Council’s Global Classroom program provides opportunities for students and educators in the greater Seattle region to engage with global issues and become active global citizens.
-What does it mean to be a global citizen?
+The World Affairs Council’s Global Classroom program provides opportunities for students and educators in the greater Seattle region to stay up-to-date on global issues and become active, globally-engaged citizens.
+What does it mean to be globally-engaged?
 Why is it important to educate for global competence?
-The following resources provide in-depth answers to these questions and articulate the thinking that guides Global Classroom’s programming.
+The following resources provide in-depth answers to these questions and articulate the frameworks that guide Global Classroom’s programming.

 Educating for Global Competence: Preparing Our Youth to Engage the World

 “Contemporary societies are marked by new global trends—economic, cultural, technological, and environmental shifts that are part of a rapid and uneven wave of globalization.
 The growing global interdependence that characterizes our time calls for a generation of individuals who can engage in effective global problem solving and participate simultaneously in local, national, and global civic life.
 Put simply, preparing our students to participate fully in today’s and tomorrow’s world demands that we nurture their global competence.”

 Looking for accessible professional development opportunities centering global education, cultural competence, and community building?
 Global Classroom welcomes K-12, community college, and university educators to participate in our globally-oriented development programs.
 Designed to equip educators with up-to-date information on global issues and current events, each program introduces strategies to support educators in discussing and teaching about global issues in their classrooms—and connects professional learning communities to foster meaningful dialogue and build stronger connections across schools and districts.
 Click the blue buttons to learn more!

 Washington State educators K-12 are eligible to receive clock hours for their participation in Global Classroom programming.
 Check out our upcoming workshops for the 2022-2023 school year!